HL7/US-Core/source/pages/_includes/us-core-device-search.md

 *Support:* Mandatory to support search by patient.

-*Implementation Notes:* Search for all implantable device UDIs for a patient.
-Fetches a bundle of all Device resources for the specified patient [(how to search by reference)].
+*Implementation Notes:* Fetches a bundle of all Device resources for the specified patient [(how to search by reference)].
+This search will return both implantable and non-implantable devices.

+`GET /Device?patient=[id]&type=[device type (SNOMED)]`

+**Example:** GET /Device?patient=1032702&type=14106009

+*Support:* Recommended to support search by patient and device type.

+*Implementation Notes:* Fetches a bundle of Device resources for the specified patient of a specific Device type.